Actionable Book Summary: The Bullet Journal Method by Ryder Carroll

 In a lot of occasions, organization can become a cleverly disguised form of distraction.
 You write stuff down in your 5-year planner and you think that you’re making a difference and working towards your goals but in reality, you’re just writing stuff on a piece of paper.
 You’re not actually working on achieving your dreams while you’re writing them down, you’re just writing them.
 Nothing more.

 The whole Bullet Journal sequence is designed to waste you as little as time as possible.
-The author of the method is well aware that planning, planners, and notebooks can waste a bunch of your time on this planet.
-His approach is minimal and focused on results, not to mindlessly write things down.
+The author of the method is well aware that planning, planners, and notebooks can waste a bunch of our time on this planet.
+His approach is minimal and focused on results, not to mindlessly write things down for the heck of it.

-The significance is way different though.
+The essential thing is way different.
 It’s not planning, it’s doing.

 Bullet Journaling Key Concepts

 Index: This is how your journal begins.
 The first few pages are used to locate your content in your Bullet Journal.
-By adding topics and page numbers inside the Index you can later find what you’re looking for;
+By adding topics and page numbers inside the Index you can later find what you’re looking for faster;

 Monthly log: Provides an overview of the tasks for the current month;

 Daily log: The diary-like section of the journal.
-The daily log is the place where you put your thoughts throughout the days;
+The daily log is a short form description of your days;

 Rapid logging: It’s basically a way of writing.
 Instead of going overboard with your explanation about how your day went, you can just use short-form notation paired with symbols to quickly capture, categorize, and prioritize your thoughts into notes, events, and tasks.
 For instance, the book suggests using “dash” for notes; “circle” for events; “dot” for tasks;